So, you’re a founder and a CEO with no or little experience in marketing who needs to hire a CMO, VP or Head of Marketing.

 ||Competition is For Losers

-Here is the full version found on khoslaventures.com worth looking at:
+Here is the full version found on khoslaventures.com worth reading: